5l1v3r1/dashboard-3/readme.md

 If you have built your own modules you may submit a pull request to add them to this list.

+Dashboard modules are able to use their own storage and cache settings:

+    $ SUBSCRIPTIONS_STORAGE=@userdashboard/storage-postgresql \
+      SUBSCRIPTIONS_DATABASE_URL=postgres://localhost:5432/subscriptions \
+      ORGANIZATIONS_STORAGE=@userdashboard/storage-postgresql \
+      ORGANIZATIONS_DATABASE_URL=postgres://localhost:5433/organizations \
+      STORAGE=@userdashboard/storage-redis \
+      REDIS_URL=redis://localhost:6379 \
+      node main.js

 # Creating modules for Dashboard

-A module is a NodeJS application too.
-It should use the same folder structure as Dashboard.
-When Dashboard starts it scans its own files, and then any modules, to create a combined sitemap of UI and API routes.
+A module is a NodeJS application with the same folder structure as Dashboard.
+When Dashboard starts it scans its own files, and then any modules specified in the `package.json` to create a combined sitemap of UI and API routes.
 You can browse the official modules' source to see examples.

     $ mkdir my-module
     $ cd my-module